utikpuhlik/fe-tcf/README.md

 * **Font**: Geist with cyrillic support
 * **Theme**: Only light theme for now + prussian blue primary color (bg-blue-900)

+### Release & Deployment
+Now vercel is used for deployment.
+You can deploy your own version by pushing your branch to repository.

 ### Lint & Formatting
 * Biome